Debt Help Scotland

 Assets – A Debt Arrangement Scheme does not involve any assets.

-You are eligible for a DAS (Debt Arrangement Scheme) if you are a resident of Scotland and also have money left over at the end of each month (after you’ve paid your household costs, like rent/mortgage/accommodation, food shopping, and utility bills) and you can clear your debts in a reasonable amount of time.
+You are eligible for a DAS ( Debt Arrangement Scheme ) if you are a resident of Scotland and also have money left over at the end of each month (after you’ve paid your household costs, like rent/mortgage/accommodation, food shopping, and utility bills) and you can clear your debts in a reasonable amount of time.

 We will work with you to find out if DAS is the best debt solution for you, based on your situation.

-A Debt Arrangement Scheme can include most unsecured debts, including:
+The Debt Arrangement Scheme can include most unsecured debts, including:

 ✓ Credit Cards ✓ Store Cards ✓ Personal Loans ✓ Overdrafts ✓ Payday Loans ✓ Council Tax Arrears ✓ Utility Bill Arrears ✓ Shopping Catalogues ✓ Credit Unions ✓ HMRC